bioinfologics/w2rap/README.md

 q2=/path/to/LIB6471_nc_ABC_R2.fastq
 ```

-The config file must be correctly configured, and there are lots of options to customize the configuration, details of which can be found in the [SOAP denovo documentation] (http://soap.genomics.org.cn/soapdenovo.html).
+The config file must be correctly configured, and there are lots of options to customize the configuration, details of which can be found in the [SOAP denovo documentation](http://soap.genomics.org.cn/soapdenovo.html).
 It is advisable to familiarize yourself with these by varying them and observing the impact different parameters have on the final assembly.

 We have kept our configuration file relatively simple, specifying only the paths to the data sets to be used for scaffolding, their type, and their insert size.
 The `reverse_seq` field indicates whether we have paired end (= 0, the default) or long mate pair (= 1) read sets.